winitzki/CocoaJoin/README.md

 This function receives a previously defined molecule name, `all_done`, to signal asynchronously that the job is complete and to deliver the final result value.
 All reactions and newly defined molecules remain hidden in the local scope of the function.

-With a slightly different set of "chemical laws", it is possible to signal completion synchronously, to limit the number of reducers, or to make all reductions sequential, or to organize the concurrent computations in any other desired manner.
+With a slightly different set of "chemical laws", it is possible to signal completion synchronously, or to limit the number of concurrently running tasks, or to provide only a fixed number of concurrent reducers.

+In this way, the programmer can organize the concurrent computations in any desired manner.

 Summary of features of join calculus
 ------------------------------------